Tanzu-Solutions-Engineering/spring-adsb/README.md

 First, contact Adam Fowler in the UK Platform Architect team <afowler@pivotal.io> for a key so you can send data to RabbitMQ.

+### Buy a receiver

+The code you will use requires a specific chipset, so not all DVB-T receivers will work.
+A good one is the NeoElec R820T2 SDR NESDR Mini 2 which is what I use.
+This is an inexpensive item that can be found easily online, including from Amazon.

 ### Install receiver software

 Now, install and compile dump1090:-